Dismay over Breonna Taylor spills into America’s streets

 “We must never stop speaking Breonna’s name as we work to reform our justice system, including overhauling no-knock warrants,” Harris said on Twitter.

-Hankison was fired on June 23 and the three wanton endangerment charges he faces each carry a sentence of up to five years.
+Hankison was fired on June 23.
+The three wanton endangerment charges he faces each carry a sentence of up to five years.
 A termination letter said he had violated procedures by showing “extreme indifference to the value of human life” when he “wantonly and blindly” fired his weapon.

 CNN reported that his attorney, David Leightty, declined to comment.